- Last Updated Date:

 Photography of military installations or government buildings may result in a penalty.
-Seek permission from local authorities before taking photographs.
+Seek permission from local authorities before taking such photographs.

 Although the Kyrgyz Republic is a secular country, Islamic practices and beliefs are closely adhered to, particularly in rural areas.
-Dress conservatively, behave discreetly, and respect religious and social traditions to avoid offending local sensitivities.
+Dress conservatively, behave discreetly and respect religious and social traditions to avoid offending local sensitivities.

 Dual citizenship is not legally recognized, which may limit the ability of Canadian officials to provide consular services.
 You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
 Consult our publication entitled Dual Citizenship: What You Need to Know for more information.